Shawn-Nichol/AndroidKotlinGuide/Dependency Injection/Overview.md

 }
 ```

 The main functino uses Car.
-Becuase Car depends on Engine, the app creates an instance of eEngine and then uses it to construct an instance of Car.
+Becuase Car depends on Engine, the app creates an instance of Engine and then uses it to construct an instance of Car.
 The benefits of this DI-based apprach are

 - Reusability of Car.
 You can pass in different implementations of Engine to Car.
 For example you might define a new subclass of Engine called ElectricEngine that you want Car to use.
 If you use DI, all you need to do is pass in an instance of the updated ElectricEngine subclass, and Car still works without any further changes.
 - Easy testing of Car.
 You can pass in test doubles to test your different scenarios.
 For example, you might create a test double of Engine called FakeEngine and configure it for different tests.